cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Install Barracuda Package

 We'll install the Barracuda package once the project has finished loading.
-Select the Package Manager tab in the Unity editor.
-Type Barracuda into the search box.
+Select the Package Manager tab in the Unity editor and type Barracuda into the search box.

 ![barracuda_search](\images\basic-in-game-style-transfer-tutorial\barracuda_search.PNG)